Citation for this page in APA citation style. Close

 Einstein criticized the collapse of the wave function as "instantaneous-action-at-a-distance."
 This criticism resembles the criticisms of Newton's theory of gravitation.
 Newton's opponents charged that his theory was "action at a distance" and instantaneous.
 Einstein's own field theory of general relativity shows that gravitational influences travel at the speed of light and are mediated by a gravitational field that shows up as curved space-time.

 For Einstein, fields like gravitation and electromagnetism are "ponderable."
 A disturbance of the field at one place is propagated at some finite velocity to other parts of the field.
-But mathematical probability is not a ponderable field in this sense.
+But the mathematical probability of a wave function is not a ponderable field in this sense.

 When a probability function collapses to unity in one place and zero elsewhere, nothing physical, neither matter nor energy, is moving from one place to the other.
 Only information changes.